mcclure/emily/doc/manual.md

 An Emily program is a series of statements ("lines of code" separated by ; or newline).
 A statement in an Emily program is a series of "tokens".
 In source code on disk, the following kinds of tokens exist:

-- Words: An identifier-- any ASCII letter a-z A-Z, followed by any sequence of ASCII letters a-z A-Z and numbers 0-9.
+- Words: An identifier — any ASCII letter a-z A-Z, followed by any sequence of ASCII letters a-z A-Z and numbers 0-9.
 Underscore is not allowed.)
 - Numbers: Any numbers 0-9, optionally followed by one period and more numbers 0-9.
 - Strings: Open and close quotes " " and everything between them.
 Within the quotes, the escape characters `\n`, `\\`, and `\"` will be recognized.
 - Unscoped groups: `(` ... `)`